ArduPilot/MethodicConfigurator/USERMANUAL.md

 Here is a list of command line options:

 - **`--device`**: The MAVLink connection string to the flight controller.
 It defaults to autoconnection to the first available flight controller.
 - **`--vehicle-dir`**: The directory containing intermediate parameter files.
-Defaults to the script directory.
+Defaults to the current working directory directory.
 - **`--n`**: Start directly on the nth intermediate parameter file (skips previous files).
 Default is 0.
 - **`--loglevel`**: The logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Default is INFO.
 - **`-t` or `--vehicle-type`**: The type of the vehicle.
 Choices are 'AP_Periph', 'AntennaTracker', 'ArduCopter', 'ArduPlane', 'ArduSub', 'Blimp', 'Heli', 'Rover', 'SITL'.
 Defaults to 'ArduCopter'.